(320 ILCS 20/2)

 (7) A "community-integrated living arrangement" as

-defined in the Community-Integrated Living Arrangements Licensure and Certification Act;
+defined in the Community-Integrated Living Arrangements Licensure and Certification Act or a "community residential alternative" as licensed under that Act;

 (8) An assisted living or shared housing